-Gabriel Valiente pointed out to me that the pruningwise order in ape should be called bottom-up order rather than postorder [5].
+Gabriel Valiente pointed out to me that the pruningwise order in ape should be called bottom-up order rather than postorder [4].
+The postorder ordering has been introduced in ape 3.0-6 and is now used by most functions of the package.

-4.4 Relating Nodes and Tips to Other Data
+5.4 Relating Nodes and Tips to Other Data

-Because tips and nodes are numbered sequentially from 1 to n+m, it is straightforward to associate them with other data.
+Because tips and nodes are numbered sequentially from 1 to n + m, it is straightforward to associate them with other data.
 For instance, if we have n values of body mass for the tips of the tree stored in the vector body.mass, then the value for the ith tip would be body.mass[i], and the corresponding label is tr\$tip.label[i].
 If instead we have a data frame DF with several such variables as columns (e.g., body mass, fecundity, ...), we would relate the ith tip with the row DF[i,].